 His preparation for the ministry began in the halls of Valley Forge Christian College, in Phoenixville Pennsylvania, where he fell further in love with the Lord’s inerrant Word through the original tongues of the Scriptures, with His people by working in a local church plant, and with His creation by courting & marrying his wife, Marie.
 In this period, God has graciously bestowed onto him the tools, the passion and the partner to be a part of His mission on this earth: to be an ambassador of reconciliation.
 Upon graduation, he felt the necessity for further training for ministry and began his journey at Westminster Theological Seminary where he graduated in 2010.
 Pastor Valle continues to study, and is presently working on a Th.M (Masters of Theology) in Historical and Theological Studies at Westminster.

 Pastor Valle, along with his wife Marie and their son Jonathan, came to Christ Reformed Church in August of 2013.
-But today the Valle home celebrates their family of three: Jonathan, Eliana (“Ellie”), and Thea.
+But today the Valle home celebrates their family of five: Jonathan, Eliana (“Ellie”), and Thea Elizabeth.
 Pastor Valle has ministered in many aspects of his previous churches including ministering to children, teenagers, young adults, families and senior citizens with music, Bible studies, teaching and preaching.
-In his short time at Christ Reformed Church, he has greatly enjoyed helping the church get back to their historical Reformed roots.
+In his short time at Christ Reformed Church, he has greatly enjoyed helping the church celebrate their historical Reformed roots.
 Besides being with his wife & children, Pastor Valle enjoys reading theology & history, taking long walks with his family, hunting, and experimenting with new recipes.

 Its all about Jesus, and His ability to take dead men, and transform them into sons of the Most High God.